cryptool-org/cryptool1/setup/template-en/ReadMe-en.txt

 - Presentation about CT1 updated in March 2017.
-  The description of the overall CrypTool project, and the information about the two other CT projects (CT2, JCT) are now in self-contained presentations.
+  The description of the overall CrypTool project, and the information about the three other CT projects (CT2, JCT,CTO) are now in self-contained presentations.

-- At January 18th, 2012 the new CrypTool website (CTP) was released.
-It describes the 5 sub projects of the CT project in an equivalent way.
+- In 2012, a CrypTool website (CTP) was released, which describes the 5 sub projects of the CT project (CT1, CT2, JCT, CTO, MTC3) in an equivalent way.
+  Since then the page is regularly updated.
   This contains CT1.
 Since then the website was updated regularily.
-  In 2017 all CT sub projects besides MTC3 have been joined in a common Joomla, and CTO switched to a responsive Design using JS and Bootstrap.
+  In 2017 CTO switched to a responsive Design using JS and Bootstrap.
+  In 2021 MTC3 was relaunched with a new GUI and a new backbone.